Tinea Capitis

 Classification and severity of tinea capitis depend on the site of formation of their arthroconidia.

 Ectothrix infection is defined as fragmentation of the mycelium into conidia around the hair shaft or just beneath the cuticle of the hair, with destruction of the cuticle.
-Inflammatory tinea related to exposure to a kitten or puppy usually is a fluorescent small spore ectothrix.
+Inflammatory tinea related to exposure to a kitten or puppy usually is a fluorescent small-spore ectothrix.
 Some mild ringworm or prepubertal tinea capitis infections are of the ectothrix type, also termed the gray-patch type (microsporosis; see the image below).
 Some ectothrix infections involute during the normal course of disease without treatment.
 Depending on the extent of associated inflammation, lesions may heal with scarring.

 View Image

-Gray-patch ringworm (microsporosis) is an ectothrix infection or prepubertal tinea capitis seen here in an African American male child.
-Gray patch ref....
+Gray-patch ringworm (microsporosis) is ectothrix infection or prepubertal tinea capitis seen here in Black male child.
+"Gray patch" refers to scaling ....

 Patient Education